voikovi/Software_Manual_WBC_Differential_Counter/README.md

 This is a software program for counting blood cells with microscope, also known as differential counting.
 It is a medical software.
 The primary goal of this software is to imitate the function of 8 button WBC (White Blood Cell) differential counter.
 The program works on Windwos 10, Windows 7 and Windows XP.
 For Windows XP download the 32 bit version of the program.
 Before working with the program read the user manual.
+You can check the new version of the program medical2_6.exe it now supports name, date and history of old results saved in .txt file!

 ![Animation](animation_2.gif)